Global CCS Institute

 Publications

-CO2 capture technologies: Post-Combustion Capture (PCC)
+CO2 capture technologies: post combustion capture (PCC)

 This report provides an update for post-combustion carbon capture in the power industry.
-It was developed by the Electric Power Research Institute (EPRI) on behalf of the Global CCS Institute.

 Post-combustion capture refers to the separation of CO2 from flue gas derived from combusting fossil fuels – coal, natural gas, or oil – in air.
 Some key points raised in the post-combustion carbon capture report include: